seanwhs/Web-Journey-Blueprint/01-foundations-js/readme.md

 ## 🧠 Why This Module Matters

-React is not magic; it is built on functional programming, array transformations, and immutable state updates.
+React is built on functional programming, array transformations, and immutable state updates.
 If JavaScript feels natural, React feels intuitive.

 ### 🎯 Learning Objectives